«I like the relationship between order and chaos, searching for ephemeral sculptures that are not made to last» – from East London to Rajasthan, India

 Glesni Williams: Would you please describe the gestation period of your works.

-Lorenzo Vitturi: In my studio, I recreate this idea of a natural cycle, birth, death, the relationship between order and chaos.
+LV: In my studio, I recreate this idea of a natural cycle, birth, death, the relationship between order and chaos.
 I reproduce these aspects in the ephemeral sculptures, which are not made to last.
 In Caminantes I am constructing the pieces in a natural and open environment, while always on the move; therefore, there is this added element of voyage.
-The ephemeral form, because it is full of energy, and I aim to reflect that sense of vitality.
+The provisional form, because it is full of energy, and I aim to reflect that sense of vitality.

-Lorenzo Vitturi is part of a museum group show called Unearthed: Photography’s Roots at the Dulwich Gallery, London.
-He will also be part of the exhibition New Horizons at the new Nitja Centre for Contemporary Art in Lillestrøm, Norway, in June.
-Lorenzo Vitturi, an Italian-born, London-based visual artist, has opened one of his latest projects, titled Jugalbundi, to the public at the T293 art gallery in Rome.
-The artist is known for his open approach to experimenting with a range of mediums, materials, and creative processes.
+Italian-born, London-based visual artist.
+He is known for his open approach to experimenting with a range of mediums, materials, and creative processes.
 His investigation of urban change and the transformation in today’s communities are presented through the construction of temporary sculptures and layered photographs.
-Having started his artistic career with a BA in Photography and Design at IED in Rome, Vitturi continued to surround himself with forms of cultural activities, including years of working as a cinema set-painter at the film production center of Italy, Cinecittà.
-After moving to East London, Vitturi began to work on perhaps his most noteworthy project, Dalston Anatomy (2013).
+Having started his artistic career with a BA in Photography and Design at IAD in Rome, Vitturi continued to surround himself with forms of cultural activities, including years of working as a cinema set-painter at the film production center of Italy, Cinecittà.
+After moving to East London, Vitturi began to work on Dalston Anatomy (2013).
 After two years, the conclusive form of his creative process is the publication of a book containing approximately 100 photographs of portraits and the artist’s eclectic makeshift sculptures.